Ezhil100/Algorithm-for-leap-or-not/README.md

-#   l  Leap year or not.
+# Leap year or not.